techodesk/memories-event/README.md

 21. View form submissions under **Form Results** and see which guests read each news post on the **News Stats** page.
 No additional setup is required.
 22. Configure the new `mailersend` settings in `config/config.php` to enable sending emails via MailerSend.
 Provide your API key and set `from_email` and `from_name` to the desired sender details.
 23. Errors returned by MailerSend are logged to `logs/mailersend.log`.
 Ensure the `logs` directory is writable.
+24. Run `php public/test_mailersend.php you@example.com` to send a test message and verify your MailerSend API connection.

 ## Running